 A great many interesting exchanges have been received during the past two months.
 These papers are of particular interest since most of them are special numbers devoted to football or to the holiday season.
-The two numbers of the "Gold and Blue, " featuring "Founder's Day, " and the Christmas number are exceptionally fine, while the Football Numbers of the "Otter-bein Aegis" and "The Lever" would surely attract the attention of any reader.
-Two new exchanges, which we welcome most heartily, have come to us this month, the "Franklin Academy Mirror" and "The Beaver."
+The two numbers of the "Gold Blue." and featuring "Founder's Day," and the Christmas number are exceptionally fine, while the Football Numbers of the "Otterbein Aegis" and "The Lever" would surely attract the attention of any reader.
+Two new exchanges, which we welcome most heartily, have come to us this month the "Franklin Academy Mirror" and "The Beaver."
 Both are fine papers and we are very glad to have them with us.
-In looking over these papers we are reminded, when we come to the exchange departments, that here we have a splendid opportunity to "see ourselves "AS OTHERS SEE US. " The Sandburr: -You have some very well chosen departments in your paper and it makes very good reading. - Franklin Academy Mirror.
+In looking over these papers we are reminded, when we come to the exchange departments, that here we have a splendid opportunity to "see ourselves "AS OTHERS SEE US."
+The Sandburr:-You have some very well chosen departments in your paper and it makes very good reading.-Franklin Academy Mirror.
 The Athletic number of the York College Sandburr shows that they have developed a winning football team out of new material, and their future prospects look bright.
-We like the November issue of the Sandburr, especially the Burr department. -The Gleam.
-The Sandburr: -In your editorial you express a desire to make your paper alive and up-to-date.
+We like the November issue of the Sandburr, especially the Burr department.-The Gleam.
+Sandburr-In vour editorial you express a desire to make your paper alive and up-to-date.
 In this you are surely succeeding.
 However, your Exchange Department is lacking in this number, and although the Junior and Senior classes have not organized as yet, why not let them give account of themselves anyway?
-Your "Burrs" are great, and warranted to make anyone smile. -The Gold and Blue.
-The Sandburr: -You are an exceptional paper in that all your departments are so complete and interesting -The Lever.
-The York Clinic DRS.
-MOORE AND SHIDLER and Associates.
+Your "Burrs" are great, and warranted to make anyone smile.-The Gold and Blue.
+The Sandburr:-You are an exceptional paper in that all your departments are so complete and interesting -The Lever.
+THE NEW BUCK TOP SHOES FOR MEN Appeals to the students.
+They are practical and dressy.
+Nothing better for wear.
+Secure a pair while they are in height of fashion.
+We sell rubbers and Gym. shoes and do all kinds of Shoe Repairing.
+Johnson Bros.